-Summary: There are a few P2P platforms which specialise in equity crowdfunding – Seedrs is the oldest and possibly best regarded in the industry.
-It is quite difficult to appraise the platform as far as returns go, because the stark fact is that most businesses featured will end up delivering no returns for investors, but investing in the ones that do go right could make you very rich after a long period.
+Summary of Seedrs Review: There are a few P2P platforms which specialise in equity crowdfunding.
+Seedrs is the oldest and possibly best regarded in the industry.
+It is quite difficult to appraise the platform as far as returns go.
+The stark fact is that most businesses featured will end up delivering no returns for investors.
+Investing in the ones that do go right could make spectacular returns.
 There also are certain taxation benefits from investing, such as the Seed Enterprise Investment Scheme (SEIS).

 Here is how Seedrs compares to other similar platforms:

 |Platform||Link||Target Rate (%)||My XIRR (%)||Status||Live Rating|

 Seedrs is a long-established platform conceived in 2012.
 This allows new businesses to raise capital by pitching to the crowd.
 Instead of loaning the company money (as seen in others such as Funding Circle), investors purchase shares in the company.

 The difference between debt and equity has benefits for both businesses and investors alike.
 Businesses are not encumbered by debt repayments which is important in the early stages.
 Therefore, they do not have to repay investors a fixed amount as in the case in loans.
 In many cases bank loans are unavailable to such businesses.
 In return, the business pays out in future.
 This is either in the case of dividends when it makes profits, or in increased equity values in the case of takeover.